ReglementiXS European Downhill Cup 2023

 Every rider has to use the registration form on www.ixsdownhillcup.com.
-For registration please include the UCI ID.
+For registration riders have to include their UCI ID.

 The transfer/delivery of a starting slot to other riders is always precluded.

 The registration will be valid when the registration process is completed and the payment was made.
-If the fee is received on the account a confirmation e-mail will be sent.
+If the fee is received a confirmation e-mail will be sent.

 § 3 Registration fee/transportation fee

-The fee to attend the race is Euro 60, if received before the registration deadline, except for Swiss races, where the fee is Euro 90.
-This fee includes transportation from the finish area to the start via lift/gondola.
+The fee to attend the race is Euro 70, if received before the registration deadline, except for Swiss races, where the fee is Euro 90.
+This fee includes transportation from the finish area to the start via shuttle or lift/gondola.

 After the registration deadline the fee increases to Euro 90 ( Euro 110 in Switzerland), that means the fee for late registrations is Euro 20.

 Participants must bear the additional handling fee.